CAPA in Manufacturing: A Practical Guide

 CAPA stands for corrective and preventive action.
 It's a structured approach to quality problems that goes beyond the immediate fix to address the underlying cause.

 Corrective action starts after something has already gone wrong.
-A part fails inspection.
-A customer returns a defective product.
-A process drifts out of control.
-Corrective action investigates why it happened, fixes the root cause, and puts controls in place so it doesn't happen again.
+A part fails inspection, a customer returns a defective product, a process drifts out of control.
+You investigate why, fix the root cause, and put controls in place so it doesn't happen again.

 Preventive action starts before something goes wrong.
-You notice a trend in your inspection data.
-A risk assessment identifies a weak point in your process.
-An operator reports that a fixture is wearing unevenly.
-Preventive action addresses the risk before it produces a nonconformance.
+You notice a trend in your inspection data, a risk assessment flags a weak point, or an operator reports uneven fixture wear.
+You address the risk before it produces a nonconformance.

 Together, they form a feedback loop.
-Your corrective actions generate data about what goes wrong.
-That data feeds your preventive actions, which reduce the number of corrective actions you need in the future.
+Corrective actions generate data about what goes wrong.
+That data feeds preventive actions, which reduce future failures.
 A good CAPA system gets quieter over time, not louder.

 Why CAPA matters for manufacturers